bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 If you want to try this approach, see
  - XmodmapFollow.pl here: https://github.com/bjohas/Ubuntu-keyboard-map-like-OS-X/blob/master/scripts/XmodmapFollow.pl
  - and the enD/enT files here: https://github.com/bjohas/Ubuntu-keyboard-map-like-OS-X/tree/master/maps/

+You will also want to adjust your shortcut keys.
+Initially, this was part of XmodmapFollow.pl.
+However, using multiple assignments for each combination, it was possible for me to not needing to change those per Window, see [setShortcutsGnome.pl](setShortcutsGnome.pl) on how to set this up.

 This is much quicker and more reliable than Approach 1.
+However, it still uses Xdotool, which doesn't seem to reliably detect all window switches and/or occasionally stops working altogether.

 Important: Ubuntu 19.10.
 At leasts on Ubuntu 19.10, if you are using gnome-tweaks and have used it poreviously to remap you controil key, make sure that you deselect the ctrl-key remapping.
 It seems to interfere with approach 4.